dbrizard/elwaspatid/docs/auto_examples/plot_1_WP2.rst

 Define a :class:`BarSet` bar configuration and use it with :class:`WP2` to compute elastic wave propagation in simple test cases.

 ..
-GENERATED FROM PYTHON SOURCE LINES 10-15
+GENERATED FROM PYTHON SOURCE LINES 10-16

 .. code-block:: default

     import numpy as np
+    import matplotlib.pyplot as plt
     from elwaspatid import WP2, BarSet